tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/维护管理实例/调整数据库实例规格_intl_en.md

 ## FAQs
 #### Will instance configuration adjustment affect instances?
 - In the process of TencentDB for MySQL configuration adjustment, data migration may occur, and instances can still be accessed during the process.
 After the migration is completed, there is a switch which causes a short disconnection lasting for just seconds, ensure that your business has a reconnection mechanism.
 - Basic single-node TencentDB for MySQL instances are unavailable for about 15 minutes in the process of configuration adjustment.
-We recommend that you adjust instance configuration during off-peak hours.
+We recommend you adjust instance configuration during off-peak hours.

 #### Why can't my instance be downgraded?
 It may be because the used storage capacity has reached the maximum capacity of the hard disk.
 To downgrade your instance, you need to clean up data first and make sure the remaining available capacity accounts for more than 20% of the total capacity or over 50 GB.

 #### Why is my instance in the "Waiting for switch" status for a long time after I adjust instance configuration in the console?
 It may be because you select **During maintenance time** as the **Switch Time** when you adjust instance configuration in the [console](https://console.cloud.tencent.com/cdb), so the instance will not be switched immediately after the adjustment.
-To switch immediately, you can locate the desired instance in the instance list and click **Switch Now** in the **Operation** column.
+To switch immediately, you can locate the target instance in the instance list and click **Switch Now** in the **Operation** column.
 The switch causes a short disconnection lasting for just seconds.
 Ensure that your business has a reconnection mechanism.

 #### How long does it take to upgrade instance configuration?
 The time it takes depends on the instance's data volume and the read requests to replicate data.